TusharK54/CS4110-Final-Project/README.md

 - Run `make clean` to remove object files and executables.

 ### Run
-To execute a `.cpm` program file, run the `crispy` interpreter with `/.crispy <file>.cpm`.
+To execute a `<file>.cpm` Crispy program, run the `crispy` interpreter with `/.crispy <file>.cpm`.

-The `examples` directory contains many example Crispy programs, to show different features of the language.
+The `examples` directory contains many example Crispy programs which demonstrate different features of the language.
 You can execute any of these example programs with `/.crispy examples/<file>.cpm`.

 The `tests` directory contains a suite of Crispy programs that are used to verify the correctness of interpreter.
 You can execute all of the tests with `/.crispy tests`.
 When applied to a directory, the interpreter finds and executes the `<directory>/main.cpm` driver program.